sourdough croissants

 Step 7 – Proofing and Baking Sourdough Croissants

-They should be jiggly if you scoot the pan.
-This will likely take 2 hours or more.
-It is very important that they proof long enough so the butter doesn’t leak out of the layers during baking.
+Proofing will likely take several hours.
+It is very essential that they proof long enough (at a temperature that is not too warm) so the butter doesn’t leak out of the layers during baking.

-Meanwhile, preheat your oven to 425Β°F and place a rack in the center of the oven (remove your proofing croissants first!).
+When they are almost done proofing, preheat your oven to 425°F and place a rack in the center of the oven.

-Whisk together your egg and milk to make an egg wash.
-Brush the egg wash gently on the entire surface of each proofed croissant with a pasty brush.
+Whisk together the egg and milk to make an egg wash.
+Brush the egg wash gently on each proofed croissant with a pasty brush, avoiding the layered edges.

 brushing croissants with egg wash